D09r/assay-url-inspection-tools/index.md

 > Hey,
 >
-> Thanks for using the URL inspector extension.
+> Thanks for using the Assay extension.
 I'd like to hear your valuable feedback.
-If you have any feature requests or just like this extension, then please leave a comment on the extension [review](https://chrome.google.com/webstore/detail/ibbejlanbkoaepocgcebajilofpnappm/reviews/) page.
+If you have any feature requests or just like this extension, then please leave a comment on the extension [review](https://chrome.google.com/webstore/search/d09r?_category=extensions) page.
 >
 > #d09r